The best hot dog joint in every state

 South Dakota: Hungry Dog, Mitchell

-Once a bricks 'n' mortar spot, now a traveling food truck, Hungry Dog does excellent dogs, plus burgers and delciious shakes.
+Once a bricks-and-mortar spot, now a traveling food truck, Hungry Dog does excellent dogs and burgers and delicious shakes.
 People are impressed by the great service and quality beef hot dogs with fresh buns.
 A particular highlight is the constantly changing specials.
 Previous creations have included a Nacho Dog, topped with taco meat, cheese sauce, and corn chips.
+Keep an eye on its socials for locations and opening times.

 Tennessee: D & B's Hot Dogs and Ice Cream, Knoxville